 Owned and run by the NHS, the NHS App is a simple and secure way to access a range of NHS services on your smartphone or tablet.
+You can also access NHS App services from the browser on your desktop or laptop.

 The NHS App can be used instead of, or in addition to, Patient Online access.
 In other words, you can have one or the other, or both, or neither.
-(If you would like to register for on-line access please contact the surgery when you arrive in Oxford to complete the relevant form).

-The main differences between the App and Patient Online access, is that the App works on a mobile phone (whereas Patient Online Access was originally designed to be used on a PC or lap-top).
-You can also set up the NHS App without having to come into the GP surgery with photo ID first to prove who you are, as you can use the online NHS login process instead, which many students find easier (if you would like to register for on-line access please contact the surgery when you arrive in Oxford).
+The main differences between the NHS App and Patient Online access, is that the NHS App works better on a mobile phone (whereas Patient Online Access was originally designed to be used on a PC or lap-top).
+Another big advantage of the NHS App is that you can set it up without first having to come into the GP surgery with photo ID to prove who you are.
+The NHS App allows you to use the online NHS login process instead, which many students find easier.
+(If you would like to register for Patient Online access instead, please contact the surgery when you arrive in Oxford).